-- Western-based, cross-commodity Coalition.
+- Western-based, multi-commodity Coalition

-- Member issue driven organization.
+- Member issue driven organization

-- Board experienced and knowledgeable in the commodity transportation sector.
+- Board experienced and knowledgeable in the commodity transportation sector

 Western Canadian Shippers’ Coalition (WCSC) is the voice for western shippers for whom a safe, efficient, environmentally sustainable and cost effective transportation function is vital to their success.
-Our members provide tens of thousands of direct and indirect jobs for Canadians in communities across the west, and ship billions of dollars’ worth of mainly resource products annually, to domestic and international customers.

 - aggregate, asphalt, cement, concrete, fly ash